dixonge/Vagabondians-grav/pages/03.blog/leavin-jet-plane/post.md

 tags:  Texas
 ---
 We’ve been so busy over the last few months that I don’t think I’ve had the chance for all of this to sink in yet.
 Living in a ‘foreign’ country for a few months really isn’t that earth-shattering.
 Millions have done it before, and millions will do it in the future.
 I try to look at it that way.
 However, if you add the fact that we will continue to do this for the foreseeable future, with only occasional trips back home, our adventure becomes much more unusual!

 As we flew from DFW to LAX in Los Angeles, and then on to the Guadalajara airport, I made some notes.
 Here they are, rather unfiltered, a bit of a raw travelogue, as it were.
 Enjoy!
 * * *

 ### So far, so good!
 On board the plane, waiting for everyone else to board.
 Busy flight.
-PACKED!he last people getting on right now are being forced to take their overhead bags to the back, or they are having to scour the bins for a spot where they can cram their bag in somewhere.
+PACKED!
+The last people getting on right now are being forced to take their overhead bags to the back, or they are having to scour the bins for a spot where they can cram their bag in somewhere.

 Having given up our phones and having cancelled our cell data plan with Millenicom, I miss being able to pop in to Facebook and say silly things like “Hey, we’re getting on the plane now![]” I’m not sure *how* the world will live without my live play-by-play commentary of such momentous occasions.